LogtalkDotOrg/logtalk3/manuals/_sources/userman/printing.rst.txt

 Defining tokenization rules for every message is not always necessary, however.
-Logtalk defines several *meta-messages* that are handy for simple cases and temporary messages only used to help developing, notably debugging messages.
+Logtalk defines several *meta-messages* that are handy for simple cases and temporary messages only used during application development, notably debugging messages.
 See the :ref:`debugging_messages` section and the :ref:`logtalk built-in object <apis:logtalk/0>` remarks section for details.

 Defining message prefixes and output streams